officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 * `persist-jobs`:- If set to `true` the Spring cloud task tracks the Jobs status in configured database.
 Default value `false`.
 Recommended in production.
 * `env`:- Remember, there are environment variables defined in individual Job's `application.yml` such as `KAFKA_BOOTSTRAP_SERVERS`, `MONGODB_URL` etc.
 The values of these environment variables to jobs can be provided from here.
 It should have environment variables that are common to all jobs.
-* `jobs`:- It is a Map of all the Jobs you wish to trigger from this service.
+* `jobs`:- A Map of each Job's configurations you wish to trigger from this service.
-Each job has must be provided with some basic mandatory configurations and few optional configurations.
+Each job has must be provided with some basic mandatory configurations and a few optional configurations.
   * `main-class-name`:- Fully qualified Main class name of the Spark Job.
+Its mandatory, as Spark needs to launch the Job by running its main class.
   * `jar-file`:- Jar file path of the Spark Job.
+This jar file is used in `spark-submit` command to launch the Job.
   * `env`:- Environment variables specific to this job.
 It overrides the common environment variables at `spark-launcher.env`.
   * `spark-config`:- Spark configurations specific to this job.
 It overrides the common Spark configurations at `spark`.
   You can unset any configuration coming from common spark configuration by setting it to `` (blank) here.